 The Thrilling Conclusion to our 4WD Problem

-We bought our final part, this ACDelco GM Original Equipment Transfer Case Four Wheel Drive Actuator with Encoder Motor for a little over $200 on Amazon, and found a short video (below) on youtube about how to install it.
+We bought our final part, this ACDelco GM Original Equipment Transfer Case Four Wheel Drive Actuator with Encoder Motor for around $200 on Amazon.
+As an Amazon associate, I earn from qualifying purchases.
+I found a short video (below) on Youtube about how to install it.
 We collectively held our breath after we popped it in and turned the switch.
 I'll never forget the satisfying clunk of the motor shifting as it should.
-Sure enough, it did the trick.
-No more service light, no more non-moving switch mode light, and no more images of mama sliding all over the road.
-We can hear the rig shifting when we turn the switch!
-Funny how a little sound can make one so giddy.
+Sure enough, the ACDelco acuator with encoder motor did the trick.
+No more service light, no more non-moving switch mode light, and no more images of this mama sliding all over the road.
+We can hear the rig shifting when we turn the switch...and what a glorious sound it is!

 Now, if we can only figure out why the driver's side headlight keeps burning out every few months...